Jude-Everitt/multinational-retail-data-centralisation377/README.md

 #### datetimes_run
 - The datetimes_run is used to specify the table or data structure that stores datetime information.
 It could be a database table, a list, a dictionary, or any other data structure that can store datetime values.
 This parameter allows you to pass an existing table or create a new one specifically.

+### SQL Table Formatting

+Developing a star-based schema of the database, ensuring that the columns are of the correct data type. "sql_table_formatting.sql" is used to cast the tables in sql which are the dataframes uploaded from "main.py".

+For example the first task is to cast the "orders_table". date_uuid and user_uuid data type is changed from text to UUID. card_number, store_code and product_code are changed from text to VARCHAR(?), or varrying character.
+The ? in VARCHAR should be replaced with an integer representing the maximum length of the values in that column. product_quantity is changed from BIGINT, big integer, to SMALLINT, small integer.

+This is repeated for all tables, changing their existing data types to the desired types shown within the script.

+dim_store_details had to be updated first before the tablee was cast.
+Within the lattitude and longitudee columns, vaalues of N/A are replaced with 0.
+Then there are two latitude columns, lattitude and lat, in the store details table which need to be merged.
+Lat was merged into lattitude and the already existing lat column was then deleated.

+dim_procuts needs to be updated before being cast. procuct_price has the character £ with its values that need to be removed.
+The team that handles the deliveries would like a new human-readable column added for the weight so they can quickly make decisions on delivery weights.
+A new column weight_class is added which will contain human-readable values based on the weight range of the product. the column removed is renamed to still_available before being cast to a booleen data value.
+The table is then cast to the correct data types, which is described in the script.

+dim_date_times is then cast to the correct data types, which is described in the script.

+dim_card_deetails is then cast to the correct data types, which is described in the script.

+Now that the tables have the appropriate data types the primary keys to thee dimension tables, each of the tables prefixed with dim, can be added.
+Each table will serve the orders_table which will be the single source of truth for the orders.
+On the column header of the orders_table there is all but one of the columns exist in one of the tables prefixed with dim.
+Then the columns are updated in the dim tables with a primary key that matches the same column in the orders_table, as to update the respective columns as primary key columns.

+Lastly the star baseed schema is finaliseed by creating foreign keys, which are added to the orders table to reference the primary kesy in the other tables.

 ## Instilation Instructions

 To run this code: